 Desperately need money right now?

 You’ve done all you know to do, but you’re still stuck.
 Now what?

 1. Ask for overtime at work

-Sometimes we spend hours and hours trying to figure out the best way to make additional money when the opportunity is staring us in the face – over time.
+One of the easiest ways to remedy your "I need money desperately situation" is to ask if you can work overtime.
+Sometimes we spend hours and hours trying to figure out the best way to make additional money when the opportunity is staring us in the face.

 2. Return unnecessary purchases